idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKEDSourceSink.md

 ## Wall formulation:

-All cells in contact with a boundary identified in the `walls` list are applied a different treatment in which the equilibrium value for the $\epsilon = \epsilon_{eq}$ is set.
+All cells in contact with a boundary identified in the [!param](/FVKernels/INSFVTKEDSourceSink/walls) list are applied a different treatment in which the equilibrium value for the $\epsilon = \epsilon_{eq}$ is set.
 A separate formulation is used for the `sub-laminar` and `logarithmic` boundary layers.
 The determination of whether the near-wall cell lies in the laminar or logarithmic region is performed via the non-dimensional wall distance $y^+$.
-The non-dimensional wall distance ca be as defined differently according to the [!param](/FVKernels/INSFVTKEDSourceSink/non_equilibrium_treatment) parameter.
+The non-dimensional wall distance can be as defined differently according to the [!param](/FVKernels/INSFVTKEDSourceSink/non_equilibrium_treatment) parameter.

 If [!param](/FVKernels/INSFVTKEDSourceSink/non_equilibrium_treatment) is `false`, the